 Most shippers who have only shipped standard freight might be a bit apprehensive to the idea.
 After all, there is a lot about multimodal shipping that is different than a standard shipment and at first, it seems hard to wrap your head around.
 Plus, in standard shipping, this would generally mean multiple contracts and more paperwork.

 However, this isn't the case with multimodal shipping.
 Instead, it groups all the various modes of movement under a single contract, and most other parts of the process are fairly easy to research and enact.
-Of course, we always recommend partnering with 3PL and delegate the majority of the process to them.
+Of course, we always recommend partnering with a Modern 4PL like Redwood to delegate the majority of the process to experienced logistics orchestrators.

 How Does Multimodal Transportation Work?